-Managing Acute Dystonic Reactions – A Critical UKMLA/PLAB Scenario
+Managing Acute Dystonic Reactions – A Critical UKMLA/PLAB Style Scenario

 Master Emergency Clinical Scenarios for UKMLA and PLAB Success

-This article explores a critical question from the August 2024 PLAB 1 exam, focusing on the recognition and immediate management of acute dystonic reactions.
+This article explores a critical high-yield concept exam, focusing on the recognition and immediate management of acute dystonic reactions.
 These potentially alarming side effects, often associated with dopamine receptor antagonists like metoclopramide, test your ability to provide rapid and effective treatment in high-pressure scenarios.

 Which is the most appropriate immediate management?